 I chose to use a white cake mix today.
 I wanted a slightly denser cake so when the recipe called for 3 egg whites, I used 3 whole eggs instead.
 I also added 1 teaspoon of vanilla extract because I love vanilla.
 The little extra dash of vanilla extract, heightens the taste of the cake.

 Bake your cake in well-prepared cake pans at 325 degrees F. The lower, slower baking is better for the cakes' texture and moistness.
-It also will dome less, so you’ll have less to do later before icing.
+It also will dome less, so you will have less to do later before icing.

-If you are using a 6x3-inch cake pan, you will need to bake for about 42 minutes, but start checking before at 40 minutes with a toothpick.
+If you are using a 6- by 3-inch cake pan, you will need to bake for about 42 minutes, but start checking before at 40 minutes with a toothpick.